grobo021/grobo021/README.md

   - Portfolio (Under Construction): [www.rishabarora.com](https://rishabarora.com)
 - 😄 Pronouns: He/His
 - ⚡ Fun facts:
-  - As much as it doesn't seem like it, I'm trying to make animations for my YouTube Channel, thats why asked help in it
+  - As much as it doesn't seem like it, I'm trying to make animations for my YouTube Channel, that's why asked help in Animating